-What is Hedging and Why Do Companies Do It?
+Why Do Companies Do It?

-It’s easy to imagine two companies operating in the same sector with the same exposure to fluctuations in financial prices that conduct completely different policy, purely by virtue of the differences in their shareholders’ attitude towards risk.
+It’s easy to imagine two companies operating in the same sector with the same exposure to fluctuations in financial prices but with completely different policies, simply because of the differences in their shareholders’ attitude towards risk.

 The Hedging Problem

-The U.S. dollar is called the “price of determination” because all sales of pulp-and-paper are denominated in US dollars.
+The U.S. dollar is called the “price of determination” because all sales of pulp-and-paper are denominated in U.S. dollars.

 A derivative product is a financial instrument whose price depends indirectly on the behavior of a financial price.

-For example, the price of a foreign exchange option on the Canadian dollar on which our company had the right, but not the obligation, to buy Canadian dollars and sell US dollars at a pre-set strike price will vary on a day-to-day basis with the movement of the Canadian dollar/US dollar exchange rate.
+For example, the price of a foreign exchange option on the Canadian dollar on which the company had the right, but not the obligation, to buy Canadian dollars and sell U.S. dollars at a pre-set strike price will vary on a day-to-day basis with the movement of the Canadian dollar/U.S. dollar exchange rate.

-The Firm’s Exposure to Financial Price Risk
+Exposure to Financial Price Risk

 Translation risks describe the changes in the value of a foreign asset due to changes in financial prices, such as the foreign exchange rate.

 Economic exposure refers to the impact of fluctuations in financial prices on the core business of the firm.
-If developing markets economies devalue sharply while retaining their high technology manufacturing infrastructure, what effect will this have on an Ottawa-based chip manufacturer that only has sales in Canada?
+If developing markets’ economies devalue sharply while retaining their high technology manufacturing infrastructure, what effect will this have on an Ottawa-based chip manufacturer that only has sales in Canada?
 If it means that these countries will flood the market with cheap chips in a desperate effort to obtain hard currency, it could mean that the domestic manufacturer is in serious jeopardy.